Bovingdon: Bovingdon airfield

 RAF Bovingdon from the air in 1946.

 Next to Bovingdon is the disused former World War II, Eighth Air Force and post-war Royal Air Force airfield, RAF Bovingdon.
 The airfield was built in 1942.
 Between 1943 and 1946 it became a B-17 operational training base for units such as 92nd Bomber Group, B-17 Flying Fortress Combat Crew Replacement Centre (CCRC), 11th CCRC, and 8th USAAF HQ Squadron.
 General Dwight D. Eisenhower's personal aircraft was said to be located here, as Bovingdon was the closest Eighth Air Force airfield to London.
-The RAF resumed control until 1951, then the USAF took over again until 1962 flying B-26 Marauders, B-29 Superfortresses, and B-50 Superfortresses.
+The RAF resumed control until 1951, then the USAF took over again until 1962 flying Martin B-26 Marauders, Boeing B-29 Superfortresses, and Boeing B-50 Superfortresses.

 Flying ceased in 1969, though some flying scenes for the film Hanover Street were shot there in 1978.
 The airfield served as airport for Hemel Hempstead during most of the postwar period.
 Several films have been made there including The War Lover, 633 Squadron, Hanover Street, an episode of The Persuaders!, The Man with the Golden Gun (the flying car scene), Mosquito Squadron, and the Live Aid recreation in the film Bohemian Rhapsody.
 The airfield site houses a VOR navigational beacon, code BNN.
 The airspace above the airfield and nearby Chesham is known as the Bovingdon stack and is a holding area for aircraft approaching Heathrow Airport, 20 mi to the south.
 At busy times on a clear day a dozen planes circle.

 Part of the airfield was used to build The Mount Prison during the 1980s; it was located on the site of the aircraft hangars and administration blocks.
 The remainder of the site is used for a Saturday market and there is a permanent circuit for banger racing although there has not been any regular racing since 2008.
 The airfield is also a site for paintballing and in more recent years, ITV Studios Bovingdon.

 Of the three original runways, the North East/South West runway is still complete, and used for parking on market days.
 The North West/South East runway is completely gone.
 The East/West runway is still complete, the Eastern end of which is used for the weekend Market, the Western end used to be used by the Farmers aircraft.
 The control tower still exists, but is in a very poor state.
 A lot of the taxiways, and the 2nd World War Bomb Dump trackways are mostly gone, a victim of hardcore reclamation, a common end of a large number of disused airfields in the UK.

 Halfpenny Green Airfield in Shropshire was renamed from Bobbington, the name of the local village, during World War II after a B-17 tried to land there when the crew became lost.